Patrick-Ames/TheMentalHealthWiki/README.md

 <b> This program currently only functions on UNIX-based and Windows systems because of how the file structure is setup!
 Please feel free to create your own verisons.

   <b> My software won't run on ChromeOS!
-Sorry.
+Not because of hardware problems, but because your OS sucks!